hasibulhasan1542/Obsidian/Science/44 BCS.md

 **(c) Mention the characteristics of organic polymers.** (2.5 Marks)

 **Answer:**

-Organic polymers are large molecules (macromolecules) composed of many repeating structural units known as monomers, with a backbone primarily made of carbon atoms.
-Their key characteristics include:
+Organic polymers are large molecules (macromolecules) composed of repeating structural units (monomers) linked together.
+Their primary characteristics include:

+1.  **High Molecular Weight and Macromolecular Structure:** Polymers consist of long chains of thousands or even millions of monomer units, giving them very high molecular weights.
+This large size is fundamental to their unique properties.

-*   **Low Density and High Strength-to-Weight Ratio:** Most polymers are lightweight yet can be very strong and durable.
+2.  **Low Density and High Strength-to-Weight Ratio:** Most polymers are lightweight materials with low density compared to metals and ceramics.
+Despite this, many engineered polymers possess considerable strength, resulting in an excellent strength-to-weight ratio.

+3.  **Thermal and Electrical Insulation:** Polymers are generally poor conductors of both heat and electricity.
+This makes them excellent insulators, widely used for electrical wire coatings, handles for cookware, and building insulation.

+4.  **Chemical Inertness and Corrosion Resistance:** Many polymers are resistant to a wide range of chemicals, including acids, bases, and salts.
+They do not corrode like metals, making them ideal for packaging, pipes, and protective coatings.

-*   **Versatility and Formability:** They can be easily molded, extruded, or cast into a wide variety of shapes and forms, from fine fibers to solid parts.
+5.  **Versatility and Ease of Processing:** Polymers can be easily molded, extruded, or cast into complex shapes with relative ease and low energy consumption.
+They are broadly classified as:
-*   **Insulating Properties:** They are generally excellent electrical and thermal insulators.
-*   **Corrosion Resistance:** Unlike metals, polymers are highly resistant to chemical corrosion and rust.
-*   **Variability in Properties:** Their properties (e.g., flexibility, rigidity, transparency) can be tailored by selecting different monomers and manufacturing processes.
-*   **Low Biodegradability:** Many synthetic polymers, like plastics, are not biodegradable and persist in the environment for a very long time.
+    *   **Thermoplastics:** Soften on heating and can be remolded multiple times (e.g., Polyethylene, PVC).
+    *   **Thermosets:** Set into a permanent shape during polymerization and do not soften on reheating (e.g., Bakelite, Epoxy resins).

 ---